zowe/docs-site/docs/extend/extend-apiml/custom-metadata.md

     `apiml.service.customMetadata.apiml.corsEnabled`

- * **customMetadata.apiml.instanceIdHeaderEnabled**
+ * **customMetadata.apiml.lb.type**
+    This parameter is part of the load balancing configuration for the Deterministic Routing capability, where the client can now specify which instance of a service the user should be routed to.
+This parameter can be set to two different values:

-    When this parameter is set to `true`, the request header will be checked to verify whether it contains the serviceId and whether it matches on the specified target server.
+    * `headerRequest`: in this case the request header will be checked to verify whether it contains the service ID and whether it matches on the specified target server

-     **Note:** This parameter is part of the load balancing Deterministic routing configuration.

- * **customMetadata.apiml.authenticationBasedEnabled**

-    When this parameter set to `true`, the user is able call the application's API through the API Gateway by using the Zowe authentication and always get to the same instance of the service for a given period of time.

-    **Note:** This parameter is part of the load balancing Deterministic routing configuration.
+    * `authentication`: in this case, if the user is authenticated, the instance information will get cached and used afterwards to forward the client request to the specified target server

  * **customMetadata.apiml.cacheRecordExpirationTimeInHours**

-    When `instanceIdHeaderEnabled` and `authenticationBasedEnabled` are enabled, the user can also define the expiration time for the selected instance that is cached.
+    When the property `customMetadata.apiml.lb.type` is set to `authentication`, the user can also define the expiration time for the selected instance information that is cached.
+This property aims to prevent any discrepancy which might possibly occur if the required target server is not available anymore.
 The default value is 8 hours.

-    **Note:** This parameter is part of the load balancing Deterministic routing configuration.